 Course Description

-This course is a basic study of the functioning of human body organ system, their disorders and diseases including symptoms, causes, diagnostic tests, treatment and management, and invasive and non-invasive surgical techniques.
-The course also discusses Pharmacology and most commonly used drugs.
-Genetic basis of diseases and disorders and use of gene therapy in curing them will be discussed.
-Further, the role of nutrition as a cause and treatment of disease is highlighted.
+This course will focus on a basic study of the functioning of human body organ systems, their disorders, and diseases.
+This includes symptoms, causes, diagnosis, diagnostic tests, treatment and management, and invasive and non-invasive surgical techniques.
+Other topics include pharmacology and commonly used drugs, the genetic basis of diseases and disorders, and the use of gene therapy in curing them.
+The role of nutrition as a cause and treatment of diseases is also highlighted.
+(3 credits)

 Prerequisites